 This fund is intended to support substantial research infrastructure that will further enhance the existing applied research or technology development capability at the college.
-An eligible infrastructure project involves the acquisition, development or major upgrade of applied research or technology development infrastructure.
-Eligible infrastructure items include equipment, scientific collections, computer software, information databases and communication linkages used primarily for carrying out research.
+An eligible infrastructure project involves the acquisition or development of research infrastructure.
 Construction or renovations essential for housing the CFI infrastructure are also deemed eligible.

 Colleges planning to request substantial advanced computing infrastructure should consult with Compute Canada to discuss the scope and needs of the proposed project.
-To consult with Compute Canada please email queries to: cfi-awards@computecanada.ca.
-Please refer to the CFI policyand-program guide for additional information on the consultation process with Compute Canada.
+The CFI expects all institutions to consult with Compute Canada when planning to request advanced research computing infrastructure.
+For such cases, please visit Compute Canada's website for information on the established process to facilitate collaboration with institutions.